egr-314-team-304/egr-314-team-304/design-ideation.md

 Description of Concept 1:
 - Detects humidity and temperature of dirt.
 - Also detects sunlight and heat
-- Sends signal to owner's phone to let them know if the water levels are low or if its not getting enough sun
+- Sends signal to owner's phone to let them know if the water levels are low or if it is not getting enough sun

 ---